altinomatheus/altinomatheus/README.md

 - 👋 Hi, I’m @altinomatheus;
-- 👀 I’m interested in going deeper into the various current languages, both in back and front <>;
+- 👀 I’m interested in going deeper into the various current of programing languages, both in back and front <>;
 - 🌱 I’m currently learning html, css e JS, the tenderness trio; e
 - 💞️ I’m looking to collaborate with the open source community.